nahid0x1/SubTrak/README.md

 ---

+# Why This Tool is a Superior Choice for Reconnaissance

+This Python script is a comprehensive subdomain and endpoint reconnaissance tool that stands out from many popular alternatives like Subfinder, chaos-client, findomain, gau, Sublist3r, and assetfinder.
+Its advanced feature set and architecture provide a more powerful and holistic approach to security reconnaissance.
+Here’s a breakdown of its key advantages.

+### 1. Unparalleled Source Aggregation

+The tool integrates an extensive collection of both passive (key-less) and active (API key-based) sources to discover subdomains, far exceeding the number found in most other tools.

+* **Key-less Sources (27):** It leverages a wide array of public sources that don't require API keys, including `OpenSSL_SAN`, `Google`, `Yahoo`, `Bing`, `Ask`, `Baidu`, `Netcraft`, `DNSdumpsterFree`, `GauWayback`, `GauCommoncrawl`, `GauAlienvaultOtx`, `Crtsh`, `CertspotterFree`, `BufferoverFree`, `Alienvault`, `Anubis`, `Commoncrawl`, `Digitorus`, `Hackertarget`, `Hudsonrock`, `Rapiddns`, `Sitedossier`, `Threatcrowd`, `Waybackarchive`, `Threatminer`, `Sublist3r`, and `Ctsearch`.

+* **Key-based Sources (31):** For deeper and more extensive searches, it supports numerous API-driven services like `Urlscan`, `Github`, `Spyse`, `Bevigil`, `Binaryedge`, `Bufferover`, `Builtwith`, `C99`, `Censys`, `Certspotter`, `Chaos`, `ChaosPublicRecon`, `Chinaz`, `Dnsdumpster`, `Dnsrepo`, `Facebook`, `Fofa`, `Fullhunt`, `Hunter`, `Intelx`, `Leakix`, `Netlas`, `Quake`, `Redhuntlabs`, `Robtex`, `Securitytrails`, `Shodan`, `Threatbook`, `Virustotal`, `Whoisxmlapi`, `Zoomeyeapi`, and `Digitalyama`.

+This vast collection ensures maximum subdomain discovery, pulling data from search engines, certificate transparency logs, DNS records, and specialized security databases.

+### 2. Integrated Endpoint and JavaScript File Grabbing

+Unlike tools that only find subdomains, this script goes a step further by identifying potential web endpoints and JavaScript files from the discovered assets.

+* It uses external tools like `gauplus`, `waybackurls`, and `hakrawler` if they are installed on the system.
+* It leverages internal API sources like `OTX` and `URLScan` to fetch known URLs.
+* It includes a built-in web scraper (`js_grabber`) to parse `<script>` tags and find linked `.js` files from the subdomains' homepages.

+This feature is invaluable for identifying attack surfaces beyond just the subdomains themselves.

+### 3. Advanced Scanning Capabilities

+* **Recursive Scanning:** The tool features a `--recursive` mode that takes the initially discovered subdomains and feeds them back into the scanning engine to find even deeper, nested subdomains.
+This creates a much more comprehensive map of the target's infrastructure.

+* **Resume Functionality:** If a scan is interrupted, the tool automatically saves its state (including arguments and found subdomains) to a `.yaml` file.
+You can resume the exact same scan later using the `--resume` flag, which is critical for long-running and extensive reconnaissance tasks.

+### 4. Real-time Monitoring and Control

+* **Telegram Notifications:** A unique feature is the built-in Telegram integration.
+You can configure it to send real-time status updates of the scan directly to a chat, including progress, found subdomains, and elapsed time.
+* **Remote Commands:** It even includes a listener for basic commands like `/ping`, allowing you to check if the tool is still running from your phone.

+### 5. Superior UI and Output Management

+* **Interactive Console UI:** In its standard mode, the script displays a clean, interactive console UI that shows the overall progress, the status of each source, and live counts of discovered assets.
+* **Real-time File Writing:** Results are written to the output file incrementally as they are discovered.
+This prevents data loss in case the scan is unexpectedly terminated.
+* **Clean and Organized Output:** Subdomains are cleaned and sanitized before being saved, removing extraneous characters or protocol prefixes for a consistent final list.

+### How It Compares to Other Tools

+* **Subfinder, Assetfinder, Findomain:** While these are excellent passive discovery tools, this script's source list is significantly larger, especially with the inclusion of dozens of key-based sources.
+They also lack built-in endpoint grabbing and recursive scanning.
+* **Chaos-client:** This client is limited to the ProjectDiscovery Chaos dataset.
+Our script uses Chaos as just one of its many sources, providing far broader coverage.
+* **Gau, Waybackurls:** These tools are focused on fetching URLs from archives.
+This script incorporates their functionality as part of its more extensive endpoint-grabbing feature.
+* **Sublist3r:** Sublist3r is a classic tool, but its source list is smaller and it is not as actively maintained.
+This script has already integrated the Sublist3r API as one of its many sources.
+* **Github-subdomain:** This functionality is already built into our script's powerful `Github` source class, which searches code for potential subdomains.

+In conclusion, this script is not just a subdomain finder; it's an all-in-one reconnaissance framework.
+By combining a massive number of sources with endpoint grabbing, recursive logic, and modern features like resume functionality and Telegram notifications, it offers a more powerful, comprehensive, and user-friendly solution than most specialized tools available today.

+---

 ## Key Features

 - **Massive Source Coverage**: Utilizes over 70 distinct sources for subdomain discovery, including search engines, certificate transparency logs, and dozens of third-party APIs.